© Unofficial Royalty 2024

 Full name: Elia Roberto Carlo Maria

-Prince Elia of Bourbon-Parma was head of the House of Bourbon-Parma and pretender to the former ducal throne of Parma from 1950 until his death in 1959.
-Additionally, he served as regent from 1907-1950 for two of his elder brothers, Enrico and Giuseppe, who were mentally disabled.
+Prince Elia of Bourbon-Parma was head of the House of Bourbon-Parma and pretender to the former ducal throne of Parma from 1950 until he died in 1959.
+Additionally, he served as regent from 1907-1950 for two of his elder brothers Enrico and Giuseppe, who were mentally disabled.

 Unofficial Royalty: Prince Elia of Bourbon-Parma